 - We gain parental permission for the use of digital photographs or video involving their child as part of the school agreement form when their child joins the school.
 This is a once in a school lifetime consent.
 Parents are required to inform the school if their consent changes. - We seek consent for the publication of images from pupils. - When we publish images or video, we will inform pupils and parents before publishing, so they have a chance to object as is their legal right under DPA 2018. - We do not identify pupils in online photographic materials or include the full names of pupils in the credits of any published school produced digital materials.
 Photo file names/tags do not include full names to avoid accidentally sharing them. - When using digital images, staff will inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
 Pupils are advised to be very careful about placing any personal photos on any 'social' online network space.
 They are taught to understand the need to maintain privacy settings so as not to make public, personal information. - Staff are governed by their contract of employment, the staff Code of Conduct and sign the school's Acceptable Use Agreement.
-This includes a clause on the use of mobile phones/personal equipment for taking pictures of pupils. - The school blocks/filter access to social networking sites or newsgroups unless there is a specific approved educational purpose. - Staff are permitted to take digital/video images to support educational aims, but must follow school procedures concerning the sharing, distribution, and publication of those images.
-Those images will, wherever possible only be taken on school equipment.
-No member of staff will ever use their personal phone to capture photos or videos of pupils. - Staff will ensure that when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Digital images/videos are stored on the school network in line with the retention schedule of the school Data Protection Policy. - Pupils are taught about how images can be manipulated in their online safety education programme and are taught to consider how to publish for a wide range of audiences which might include The Management Committee, parents, or younger children as part of their ICT scheme of work; - Pupils are taught that they should not post images or videos of others without their consent.
+This includes a clause on the use of mobile phones/personal equipment for taking pictures of pupils. - The school blocks/filter access to social networking sites or newsgroups unless there is a specific approved educational purpose. - Staff will ensure that when taking digital/video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Digital images/videos are stored on the school network in line with the retention schedule of the school Data Protection Policy. - Pupils are taught about how images can be manipulated in their online safety education programme and are taught to consider how to publish for a wide range of audiences which might include members of the Management Committee, parents, or younger children as part of their ICT scheme of work; - Pupils are taught that they should not post images or videos of others without their consent.
 We teach them about the risks associated with providing information with images (including the name of the file), that reveals the identity of others and their location, such as house number, street name or school.
-We teach them about the need to keep their data secure and what to do if they or a friend are subject to bullying or abuse.

-• Staff and parents are regularly reminded about the importance of not sharing without consent, due to child protection concerns (e.g. children looked-after often have restrictions for their own protection) data protection, religious or cultural reasons or simply for reasons of personal privacy.
+We teach them about the need to keep their data secure and what to do if they or a friend are subject to bullving or abuse. - Staff and parents are regularly reminded about the importance of not sharing without consent, due to child protection concerns (e.g. children looked-after often have restrictions for their own protection) data protection, religious or cultural reasons or simply for reasons of personal privacy.

-- If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high-profile publications the school will obtain individual parental or pupil consent for its long-term use (for more information see KAHSC Safety Series: General G21 The Use of Images when Working with Children and the KAHSC Model Consent Form trips images and pain relief). - A pupil's work can only be published with the consent of the pupil and parents.
+- If specific pupil photos (not group photos) are used on the school web site, in the prospectus or in other high-profile publications the school will obtain individual parental or pupil consent for its long-term use.
+A model Consent Form can be found in Kym Allan Health and Safety Consultants Ltd. (KAHSC) General Safety Series G21. - A pupil's work can only be published with the consent of the pupil and parents.
 We will seek the consent of the pupil first and then, if necessary, the parents.